calistajlee/cse15l-lab-reports/Lab_Report_2/lab-report-2-week-4.md

 Symtom of failure-inducing input
 ![Symtom of failure-inducing input](Change3Symptom.png)

-The symptom is the faulty program behavior that I can see, which was the program reading the third link even though no link was inputted.
-The failure-inducing input was running `[link3]()`.
-The bug is that the program did not account for not having any inputs.
+The symptom is that the program was reading the third link even though no link was inputted.
+This is why there is a blank in the third space of the list.
+The failure-inducing input was running `[link5]()` which was the program reading the third link even though no link was inputted.
+The bug is that the program did not account for creating links with no inputs.